Elements Of A Scientific Poll

 Common Mistakes or Misunderstandings

 One common misconception is that a larger sample size always leads to more accurate results.
 While increasing sample size does reduce sampling error, it does not eliminate other sources of bias, such as non-response or poorly designed questions.
-Another mistake is assuming that online polls or opt-in surveys are scientific.
+Plus, another mistake is assuming that online polls or opt-in surveys are scientific.
 These methods often suffer from self-selection bias, as only certain types of people choose to participate, making the sample unrepresentative.

 FAQs